shrimansoft/knowledge-base/content/pages/Information processing system.md

 alias:
 - IPS
 category:
-- concetp
+- concept
 title: Information processing system
 tags:
 categories:
-- concetp
+- concept
 date: 2023-12-02
-lastMod: 2024-02-26
+lastMod: 2024-03-01
 ---
 The concept of Information processing system( IOP)  I read in the book [Superrecursive algorithms]({{< ref "/pages/Superrecursive algorithms" >}}).

 **Def:** Something that process information, I will have input, output and Processing unit.
-Although in the book they assumed the triadic structure of IOP.
+Although in the book they assumed the triadic structure of IPS.
 While in my writing I don't always assume that.

 ![image.png](/assets/image_1708945137820_0.png)